 Internet Safety - 93% of survey respondents said they were at least somewhat concerned about internet safety, and a full 50% are very concerned.
 In focus groups and community meetings, people almost universally expressed concern about hacks and scams, their ability to protect their data and privacy online, and older family members and children staying safe online.
 Of all of the digital skills addressed in the survey, the ability to find tools to protect their data online was the one in which people had the least confidence.

-15% said they are unfamiliar with ways to protect themselves online, and 46% are only somewhat familiar.
-Most people couldn't name a tool or source of information for support on this issue: a few key resources were identified as sources of information about internet safety, including news stories and, in some cases, local law enforcement.
+73% of respondents reported some level of concern over their internet safety.